 10.5 The Vessel has a limited number of cabins equipped for disabled persons.
 Not all areas or equipment on the Vessel are suitable for access to disabled persons or persons with reduced mobility.

 10.7 Passengers who need assistance and/or have special requests or need special facilities or equipment with regard to accommodation, seating or services required or their need to bring medical and mobility equipment, must notify the Carrier at the time of booking.
+Passengers may be required to complete a form or health questionnaire and the Company is entitle or authorities on their behalf are entitled to administer these forms or health questionaires.
+Refusal by a Passenger to complete the form or questionnaire may result in cancellation of booking (in accordance with fees and charges in clause 2,4) or result in denied boarding.
 This is to ensure that the Passenger can be carried safely and in accordance with all applicable safety requirements.
 In order to ensure that the Carrier can provide the necessary assistance and there are no issues relating to the design of the passenger ship or port infrastructure and equipment – including port terminals – which may make it impossible to carry out the embarkation, disembarkation or carriage of the Passenger in a safe or operationally feasible manner.
 The Carrier is not obliged to provide any assistance or meet special requests unless the Carrier has agreed to do so in writing.
 If the Passenger cannot be carried safely and in accordance with applicable safety requirements then the Carrier can refuse to accept a Passenger or embarkation of a Disabled Person or Person with Reduced Mobility on the grounds of safety.

 10.8 Those Passengers confined to wheelchairs must furnish their own standard size wheelchairs The Vessel’s wheelchairs are available for emergency use only.
 Where the Carrier considers it strictly necessary for the safety of the Passenger it may require a Disabled Person or Persons with Reduced Mobility to be accompanied by another person or a recognised assistance dog (according to clause 12.3) who is capable of providing the assistance required by the Disabled Person or Person with Reduced Mobility.
 This requirement will be based entirely on the Carrier assessing the need of the Passenger on grounds of safety and may vary from Vessel to Vessel and/or itinerary to itinerary.